General Accountant Resume Examples and Templates for 2023

 Provided Supported

-For example, if a job posting focuses on auditing experience, you may want to showcase your knowledge of SOX controls, GAAP, SEC regulations, and tax compliance.
-If an organization needs an accountant to help them improve business operations, you’d want to highlight examples of you identifying cost reduction opportunities in your prior roles.
+For example, if a job posting focuses on auditing experience, you may want to showcase your knowledge of Sarbanes-Oxley Act (SOX) controls, GAAP, Securities and Exchange Commission (SEC) regulations, and tax compliance.
+Or, if an organization needs an accountant to help them improve business operations, you would highlight examples of your ability to identify cost reduction opportunities in prior roles.
 By aligning your resume with the job description, you’ll maximize your chances of landing your next interview.

 Frank Hackett headshot